MoinDalvs/Survival_Analysis_From_Scratch/README.md

 + Subjects that are censored have the same survival prospects as those who continue to be followed.
 + Survival probability is the same all the subjects, irrespective of when they are recruited in the study.
 ![image](https://user-images.githubusercontent.com/99672298/179541258-992196da-5e59-4d90-bd50-7c2446f75aea.png)\
-More formally,
-+ the probability of being alive at time tj,
+Where,

-+ S(tj), is calculated from S(tj−1) the probability of being alive at tj−1,
++ S(ti−1) = the probability of being alive at ti−1
-+ nj the number of patients alive just before tj,
++ ni = the number of patients alive just before ti
-+ and dj the number of events at tj
++ di = the number of events at ti
++ t0 = 0, S(0) = 1
+The estimated probability (S(t)) is a step function that changes value only at the time of each event.
+It’s also possible to compute confidence intervals for the survival probability.

+The KM survival curve, a plot of the KM survival probability against time, provides a useful summary of the data that can be used to estimate measures such as median survival time.
 The survival probability at any particular time is calculated as the number of subjects surviving divided by the number of people at risk.
 The censored subjects are not counted in the denominator.
 The equation is given as follows:
 ![image](https://user-images.githubusercontent.com/99672298/179541548-923f61b6-e95f-4df9-8f36-a434e6eb6a17.png)\
 Here, ni represents the number of subjects at risk prior to time t. di represents the number of the event of interest at time t.